ReactForAll/React-Course/Level_5/2. Function Types/SCRIPT.md

 In the previous lesson, we learned how we can define static typed variables.
 We can also define static typed functions.
 A static typed function has a defined type for each argument and the return type of the function.
-This brings a lot more clarity on what a funciton does.
+This brings a lot more clarity on what a function does.
 When you create a function that pads a string, you can't pass anything other than a string.
 Nor can you pass in undefined.
 This means that you don't have to handle undefined or other types within the function.

 ```js
 // Function that takes a string and returns a string